wp-plugins/stripe-woocommerce-addon/readme.txt

 	1. Added support to limit payment method based on shipping method allowed.
 	2. Added support to show Cards logo dynamically as  selected in admin
-	3. Added default credit card form introduced by WooCommerce and built on base from Stripe® Official  to remove the explicit translation needed by plugin in fact if woocommerce is translated accurately the frontend form would display Translated texts
+	3. Added default credit card form introduced by WooCommerce and built on base from Stripe® Official  to remove the explicit translation needed by plugin in fact if woocommerce is translated accurately the frontend form would display Translated texts.
-	4. Added support for CartSpan http://www.cartspan.com for Accounting Recouncilation.
+	4. Added support for CartSpan http://www.cartspan.com QuickBooks accounting integration for Accounting Recouncilation.

 2015.07.13 - Version 1.0.3